-By Kevin Biwot, Kenya
+By Kevin Biwot from Kenya

 There is elephant dung in London.
 It is dark and shaped round like balls.
 These balls of elephant dung support beauty and expressiveness on top of them.
 There is elephant dung in New York too.
 And the mayor does not like it.

-It may sound crazy but these are true instances.
+It may sound crazy, but these are true instances.
 I am not talking about zoos, dear friend.
 I am talking about the works of somebody I would like you to know.
 First, let me tell you where to find elephant dung in these distinguished cities.
 In London, the place is the Tate Gallery.
 In New York, the place is the Brooklyn Art Museum.
-In a while you will find out how elephant dung found its way there.
+In a while, you will find out how elephant dung found its way there.

 I have the pleasure of introducing to you to one of the most brilliant artists of our time.
-He is Nigerian by birth but he grew up in Manchester, Britain.
+He is Nigerian by birth, but he grew up in Manchester, Britain.
 His work has been exhibited in three different continents.
 In 1998, he received the Turner Prize for Artists, which in my estimation, is an Oscar for artists.
 His name is Chris Ofili.

 There are many ways to describe Chris Ofili’s works.
 Some call it beautiful, some claim it is shocking.
 Some say it is worth applause while some would rather deflate their eyes than see his work.
 One element that stands out in his work, however, is that he is an active social commentator.